coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 All interaction between your script and Saleae is over stdin and stdout.
-During different phases of data processing, different types of messages will be Saleae and received by your script.
+During different phases of data processing, different types of messages will be received by your script from Saleae.
 All messages must be replied to with at least one line of output; that line may be empty if you have no desire to handle the received message type.

 ### Bubbles